chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 #### Mesh Networking

-This feature allows for "pod to pod" networking between Kubernetes clusters.
+This feature allows for "Pod to Pod" networking between Kubernetes clusters.
-This technology is not Kubernetes federation, but it pure networking between pods.
+This technology is not Kubernetes federation, but is pure networking between Pods.

 #### Encyption